polinchw/docker-tools/README.md

   Write down the token given out for the swarm to use in the next section.

-## Join Swarm Worker Instances to the Master
+## Join Swarm worker instances to the master
 - ssh into each worker instance of the swarm from the Docker Machine with this command:

   docker-machine ssh SWARM-WORKER-NODE